arcanemachine/hetzner-dns-tools/README.md

-# hetzner-dns-cli
+# hetzner-dns-tools

 This library makes it easier to work with Hetzner's [DNS API](https://dns.hetzner.com/api-docs/), namely Zones and Records.

 #### **Project Status: All basic CRUD functionality is complete.
 Tests still need to be written.
 Bulk record CREATE options not (yet) supported.**

-To be specific, `hetzner-dns-cli` makes it easier to manage your zones/records by name instead of having to get the ID first (although you can do that as well).
+To be specific, `hetzner-dns-tools` makes it easier to manage your zones/records by name instead of having to get the ID first (although you can do that as well).
 Also, it allows you to retrieve *only* the IDs if needed, without having to manually parse the JSON first.

-Limitations: `hetzner-dns-cli` does not currently do bulk operations (although it can delete records in build), and it does not work with query params (it would be easy to add if you are so inclined).
+Limitations: `hetzner-dns-tools` does not currently do bulk operations (although it can delete records in build), and it does not work with query params (it would be easy to add if you are so inclined).
 Pull requests and forks are welcomed! :)

 These tools are made with Python and are designed to be used in Bash or Python.